benarnav/arrivals-board/sf-BART/README.md

 BART's Legacy API `etd` command and its GTFS-Realtime feed carry the same predictions; a side-by-side check of both feeds across every station agreed on 99.7% of estimates, with per-train delays identical.
 BART labels the API "legacy" and points developers at GTFS-RT, but has not announced a retirement.
-If that happens, `bart.py` is the only file that needs a replacement:
+If that happens, `bart.py` and the `Provider` in `city.py` are the only files that need
-`code.py` only consumes the dictionary it builds.
+changing: `arrivals_board.py` only consumes the dictionary they build.